The Course

 This long downhill dog leg features lines of casuarinas down both the rough lines and frames this great looking hole beautifully.
 The hole, known as Darcy, after Australian boxing legend Les Darcy, who was born in Maitland in 1895, requires a solid tee shot best shaped right to left.
 This leaves a mid to short iron second shot played over One Mile Creek to a small elevated green guarded by two challenging bunkers.

-Hole 17: Twins (PAR 3) - 146m
+Hole 17: Two Mile Creek (PAR 3) - 146m

 Hole 18: Fry’s Forest (PAR 4) - 366m

 Known as Fry’s Forest this challenging par 4 takes you back up the hill to a green framed by the facilities magnificent Clubhouse.
-This hole offers an open landing area with a drive best shaped left to right, once you are over One Mile Creek that cuts across the fairway that is.
+This hole offers an open landing area with a drive best shaped left to right, once you are over Two Mile Creek that cuts across the fairway that is.
 This leaves a long to mid iron to a green protected by two bunkers that will catch any errant shot.
 There are still challenges once on this large green as a fierce slope from back to front can make the last putts of the round even more interesting, particularly if the result of the game is in the balance.

-Hole 19: 88m
+Hole 19: Not the Bar (PAR 3) - 88m

 No It’s not the Club’s famous Hargy Bar, and yes we can count at Maitland.
 We have a 19th that is brought into play when the Club is developing another hole on the course proper.
 Found to the left of the 7th tee at only 88 metres long, the 19th still demands some respect as the raised sloping green taunts golfers thinking of an easy conquest.